Disha-Singh-Singraur/Drag-and-Drop-Boxes/README.md

 # 🔁 Drag & Drop Boxes — HTML | CSS | JavaScript

 This is an interactive drag-and-drop project built using **HTML, CSS, and Vanilla JavaScript**.
 The page contains **two main containers**, each holding **four draggable boxes**.
 Users can drag and move the boxes from one container to the other, demonstrating real-time UI interaction without any external libraries.
+NOTE: Mobile drag is not added.

 ---